 - Coverage amount

 Policies issued for larger death benefits cost more than policies with smaller payouts.
-You’re likely to pay more for a universal life insurance policy with a $500,000 death benefit than with a $250,000 payout.
+You’re likely to pay more for a universal life insurance policy with a $500,000 benefit than with a $250,000 payout.

 When you sign up for a policy, the insurance company will review your health through a process called underwriting.
 You will have to answer some health-related questions and take a basic medical exam.